saharpourghorban/Hotel-Booking/README.md

-//I removed node-modules file since it was heavy so you should install Yarn in the root folder and server folder before runing the project
+//Yarn install in the root folder and server folder before runing the project

 //create react app